Morriarthy/Hyprland-dotfiles/README.md

  ## Hyprland
  This will include all the configuration files for Hyprland.

+ ## Mako
+ This will include the configuaration for notifications created by mako.

  ## Waybar
  This will include all the configuration files for Waybar.